SnowySnoww/Odin_Recipes/README.md

 # Odin_Recipes

-Basic website about recipes for The Odin Project.
+Basic website about recipes for The Odin Project with basic html and css.